korni/vnf-bird/README.md

 ### Configuration

-Configuration is done by supplying a bird.conf file in /run/bird/bird.conf.
-If no config file is supplied on startup, a default one is used.
+Configuration is done by supplying a bird.conf and/or bird6.conf
+file(s) in /run/bird.
+If a config file is not supplied on startup, a default one is used.